 A – Unfortunately not.
 We will however help you carry larger orders to the car and we soon hope to be able to send bottles and 9 pint tins via courier.

 Q – Can you reuse any of the containers?

 A – Unfortunately not but they can all be recycled and made into clothing, more packaging and even cars.
 When disposing of 18 and 36 pint polys, please separate the plastic inner from the cardboard outer.

 Q – Whats is the best way to store my beer?

 A – All instructions on storing beer to enjoy it at it’s best can be found here.

 Q – Why don’t you publish a list of pubs stocking your beer?

 A – There are many pubs that stock our beer on a permanent basis, but on an hour by hour basis we don’t know if the beer is flowing from the pumps.
 We’d hate to point you to a pub only for you to find the beer has either just run out or is a few hours away from going back on.
 There are also many pubs out there who take our beer on rotation alongside other breweries.
 Whilst we know when it might have been delivered, again we can never exactly know when it might have gone on the bar.

 Q – Do you sell your beer in bottles?

 A – Yes.
-Death or Glory, Side Pocket for a Toad, Ridgeway, Tea Kettle Stout, Colley’s Dog and Pale Four are usually available in bottles.
+Death or Glory, Side Pocket for a Toad, Ridgeway, Tea Kettle Stout, Drop Bar, Colley’s Dog and Pale Four are usually available in bottles.